What do we believe about Baptism?

 Communion is also a special gift of God.
 In communion, Jesus is with us in a very real, intimate way to love us, strengthen us, forgive us and encourage us.
 As we taste the bread and wine, we are reminded of the sacrifice Jesus made for us.
 But more than that, we receive a fresh touch of love from Jesus Himself.
 Communion is Christ’s "love you".
 It's a time of reflection, thanksgiving and celebration.

 Who Can Receive Holy Communion?
 At Spirit of Joy all baptized believers who believe with us that Jesus is given with the bread and wine are welcome to receive Holy Communion in worship.
 We respect each parent's decision when to have their children participate in the sacrament.
-We generally commune by intinction (dip the bread into the red wine or white grape juice).
-Children not partaking of communion may come forward for a blessing.

 Weekly Celebration of the Lord's Supper Whenever we are gathered to worship, we experience Christ's command to remember him.
 Communion is celebrated every Sunday at Spirit of Joy Lutheran Church.